jhugheswebdev/blog/_posts/2017-3-16-sidebar-content-mobile-design.md

 ![screenshot 2017-04-05 14 40 14](https://cloud.githubusercontent.com/assets/19156146/24974284/ac026072-1f8f-11e7-8abe-2d643d1cb5e4.png)<br>
 _Final product, medium screen view_

 This is a major learning point that I’ve been taught at Industry Dive, you have to think of the user first, and what kind of user you accommodate for.
-You can read more about this in my last blog [here](http://www.jhugheswebdev.com/user-interface-design/).
+You can read more about this in my previous blog [here](http://www.jhugheswebdev.com/user-interface-design/).